 For a list of accredited veterinary medical programs, choose the "Students & Admissions" link of the Association of American Veterinary Medical Colleges.
-Purdue University Press, also produces a book for the Association called VMSAR 2011-2012: Veterinary Medical School Admission Requirements.
+Purdue University Press, also produces a book for the Association called Veterinary Medical School Admissions Requirements (VMSAR).

 Additional Notes and Recommendations

 Most prevet students pursue a Bachelor of Science in Biology while at IU, although there is no preferred major for prevet students.
 Many veterinary schools do not require that a bachelor's degree be completed before beginning their Doctor of Veterinary Medicine (D.V.M.) program.
-There are so many prerequisite requirements, (inside and outside the classroom) students often find it difficult to apply any earlier than the summer prior to their fourth year of college, when undergrads usually apply to professional and graduate schools.
+There are so many prerequisite requirements (inside and outside the classroom) that students often find it difficult to apply any earlier than the summer prior to their fourth year of college.

 Experience working with a variety of animals is absolutely crucial for admission to vet schools and as preparation for a career in veterinary medicine.
 Caring for family or neighborhood pets is not enough.
 Prospective applicants should search out ways to gain experience by volunteering and/or working for animal shelters, veterinary clinics, farms that have livestock, zoos, wildlife rehabilitation centers, etc. Experience should begin early and continue throughout the college years.
 Current students or alumni should schedule an advising session with HPPLC's Prevet advisor.

 Also, job shadowing and observation are the best ways for you to get a first hand look at a given profession and will help you determine whether or not it is one you wish to look into further.
 We strongly encourage you to take advantage of any such opportunities that arise during high school; or, if you are already in college, to arrange job shadowing and/or observation as soon as possible.